Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Presentations of smoothed discrete distribution can form wave functions

-Fig.~\ref{fig_1d}.a shows that we may view~$\rho(q)$ as the distribution~$\nu(q)$ that is binned over cells~$\Delta q$.
-The cells are small in comparison to the width of~$W(q)$ yet every cell still contains many objects.
-On the other hand, as illustrated by Fig.~\ref{fig_1d}.b, we can also construct the smoothed equivalent of the basic distribution by fitting it with a superposition of smooth fitting functions~$f_Q(q,t)$.
-Here~$t$ labels various choices of a basis~$\{f_Q(q)\}$ for the fitting functions, whereas~$Q$ distinguishes the function members of any particular basis.
-Thus we match \be \nu(q) \to \rho(q)\equiv \sum_Q\rho(Q,t)\,f_Q(q,t) \lb{rho_general} \ee so that eq.\rf{rho_def} holds.
-Importantly, $f_Q(q,t)$~are not required to be localized around any particular value of~$q$.
+As illustrated in \fig{fig_1d}, to obtain~$\Psi(Q)$ we can, first, bin~$\dist(Q)$ over cells small in comparison to the width of~$W(Q)$ yet sufficiently large for every cell to contain many basic entities.
+Second, we fit the binned (i.e., coarse-grained) basic distribution with a superposition of smooth linearly-independent basis functions~$B_q(Q,t)$.
+Here, $t$~marks various choices of a basis of functions, whereas the parameter $\nbrk{q\equiv (q^1,\dots, q^N)}$ distinguishes the member functions of a given basis~$\{B_q(Q)\}$.
+Thus we match \be \dist(Q) \to \Psi(Q)= \int\! dq~\psi(q,t)\,B_q(Q,t) \lb{psi_general} \ee so that\rf{fit_def}~holds.
+Importantly, the basis functions $B_q(Q,t)$~are not required to be localized around any value of~$Q$.

-It may be tempting to associate the linear space spanned by the linear combinations of the functions~$f_Q(q)$ from eq.\rf{rho_general} for a given~$t$ with the linear space of quantum-mechanical wave functions.
-A change in the basis for the fitting functions, $\nbrk{\{f_Q\}_t\to \{f_Q'\}_{t'}}$, would then constitute transition to a different representation of the prospective wave function $\nbrk{\rho(Q,t)\to \rho(Q,t')}$.
-However, besides a minor and soon to be naturally lifted issue of $\rho$ being real while the physical wave function being complex, the norm of a wave function should yield the physical probability.
+The alternative choices~$t$ of the basis of smooth functions~$\{B_q(Q)\}_t$ form a many-dimensional manifold.
+A certain continuous family of basis changes $\nbrk{\{B_q\}_t\to \{B_q'\}_{t'}}$ will produce evolution transformation of the Schrodinger wave function $\nbrk{\psi(q,t)\to \psi(q,t')}$, representing various temporal instances of an emergent physical field system.
+Some of other continuous changes of the expansion basis reflect the freedom of choosing a constant-time spatial slice of four-dimensional spacetime and choosing a gauge for the locally symmetric evolving fields.
+Association of the linear coefficients~$\psi(q,t)$ in the expansion\rf{psi_general} with something physically tangible may become intuitively natural if one considers the special case where~$B_q(Q,t)$ are the harmonic waves of specific frequencies (as illustrated by \fig{fig_outline}.b).
+Possible immediate concerns about associating the linear coefficients~$\psi(q,t)$ in the expansion\rf{psi_general} with the wave function of a physical system are likely to be the following.

+First, the observed physical evolution proceeds by specific dynamical laws, constant in space and time.
+Why should dynamical laws restrict the change of an arbitrary basis for decomposing the fitting function?
+The existence of emergent wave functions of quantum fields with specific dynamical laws is demonstrated through \scts{sec_evolution}-\ref{sec_why_the}.

+Second, the norm of a wave function should determine the physical probability.
+We will find that for the suggested association this is indeed the case.
+Thus, unlike all the past formulations of quantum mechanics, the probability of a macroscopic outcome of a quantum process in the generically emergent systems is not postulated but follows from the first principles.

+Third, $\psi(q,t)$ is real while the physical wave function is complex.
+Yet we will see soon, in \sct{subsec_complex}, that the emergent quantum states to develop from the real $\psi(q,t)$ are naturally described by a \emph{complex} wave function.